Australian Population Webinar Series 2020

 Demographer and author, Andrew Howe hosted an engaging and highly entertaining Q&A session with the authors of three recently published books on population issues, Dr Helen Moyle, Associate Professor Leah Ruppanner and Dr Liz Allen.

 This webinar was held on Thursday 19 November 2020.

 Dr Tom Wilson, Associate Professor Lyons and Dr Jaimie Veale joined facilitator Associate Professor Brian Houle in a fascinating session on how data on gender and sexually diverse populations is and should be collected and analysed.
 Presenters showcased some of the latest innovations in the collection of data and the estimation and projection of populations in sensitive and robust ways that best reflect the diversity of who people are and how they identify.

 COVID-19 has had a dramatic impact on the global population.
 While Australia has so far avoided the very worst consequences, the pandemic is expected to have lasting effects on the population through its influence on births, deaths and internal and international migration.
 In this webinar, Dr Tanuja Doss, Professor Peter McDonald, Dr Elin Charles-Edwards, Professor James Raymer and Jennifer Lang discuss and present the latest evidence and thinking on the impacts of each of these.

 This webinar was held on Thursday 26 November 2020.
-A recording can be found here:

 Demographic data is critical to the conduct of State and Territory Government functions and essential to the delivery and planning of services in everything from healthcare, education and community services to housing and economic development.
 Join Dr Kim Johnstone, Dr Angelique Parr, David Christmas, Glen Heyen, David Sykes and Rodney Mccomiskie as they discuss the what, how and what next in terms of high quality population data to support government decision making.